davebraze/FDBwordsets/README.md

 [here](https://davebraze.github.io/FDBwordsets/) (See "Reference"
 tab).

-"Source" files for the wordsets, in the form of MS excel spreadsheet per wordset, can be found in the inst/extdata subdirectory of the installed package.
+"Source" files for the wordsets, in the form of one MS Excel spreadsheet per wordset, can be found in the inst/extdata subdirectory of the installed package.
 A double entry method was used for entering data into these files.
 Data is keyed separately into sheet1 and then into sheet2 of each xlsx file.
-Formulae in sheet3 compare entries in the first two sheets and flag differences to help identify keying errors.
+Formulae in sheet3 compare entries in the first two sheets and flag differences to help identify data entry errors.

 A script for converting the xlsx source files to rdata files can be found in the inst/scripts subdirectory.